 This maps out the customers:

-You can reference it every time you wrote to ask yourself “Does this match the target audience?”
+You can reference it every time you write to ask yourself, “Does this match the target audience?”

 The end result is copy that deeply resonates with the audience and performs much better.